515-271-1412 (Office Phone)

 I am a vertebrate paleontologist specializing in the functional anatomy of the appendicular skeleton in mammals.
 I am broadly interested in how patterns in mammalian morphology and diversity reflect changing climates during the Eocene epoch (55–34 million years ago), a period of time in which most modern mammal groups evolve.
 In particular, my research focuses on two main areas:

-- How locomotion is reflected in the morphology of the appendicular and how the evolution of locomotion reflects changes in climate
+- How locomotion is reflected in the morphology of the appendicular skeleton and how the evolution of locomotion reflects changes in climate

 - How changes in taxonomic diversity (i.e. how many different types of mammals exist at a particular time period) reflect changes in local habitat and climate